 What I Wish I’d Known About Gender When I Became a Parent

-Published in Huffington Post here.
-“You had a beautiful baby boy.”
+Published in Huffington Post “You had a beautiful baby boy.”
 Those were the first words I heard after my child was born.
-I named him Daniel and started dressing him in clothes made for boys.
+I named them Daniel and started dressing them in clothes made for boys.
 But, raising a child is often full of the unexpected.
-It soon became obvious that Danny was different than other boys.
-He loved Barbie dolls, dressing up in skirts and shimmery things, and preferred playing with girls.
+It soon became obvious that Danny wasn’t a stereotypical boy.
+They loved Barbie dolls, dressing up in skirts and shimmery things, and preferred playing with girls.
 I didn’t know...